Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-virtual-desktop/_index.md

 <br><br>

-### AVD-29 - App attach should be placed in separate file share; Disaster recovery plan should include App attach storage.
+### AVD-29 - App attach should be placed in separate file share and Disaster recovery plan should include App attach storage

 **Category: App Attach**